bitfighter/bitfighter/exe/README.txt

 to control.
 Players accumulate points by holding the flag, zapping the flag carrier or zapping other players while holding the flag.

-Zapmatch - Solo game, often of short duration between levels.
+Bitmatch - Solo game, often of short duration between levels.
 Just zap as many other players as you can!

 Pay special attention to the triangular arrows that move in an ellipse around